YihongLuo-2001/miRNA-classification/README.md

 python nn_test.py > ../../models_results/animal_plant/nn_result.txt
-python d_tree.py  # You can adjust the threads in the code manually (Default 20 threads). python rf2.py  # You can adjust the threads in the code manually (Default 20 threads). python SVM_4.py  # It may take a lot of time (About 2-4 days).
+python d_tree.py  # You can adjust the threads in the code manually (Default 20 threads). python rf2.py  # You can adjust the threads in the code manually (Default 20 threads). python SVM_4.py  # It may take a lot of time (About 2-4 hours).
 You can adjust the threads in the code manually (Default 20 threads). cd ../..

 ```